SeonmiP/KineTy/dataset_construction/README.md

 ### Text

-Write down the words you want to print out in the video to [word.csv](https://github.com/SeonmiP/KineTy/blob/main/dataset_construction/word.csv)
+Write down the words you want to print out in the video to [`word.csv`](https://github.com/SeonmiP/KineTy/blob/main/dataset_construction/word.csv)

 ### Video setting

-Edit rendering information such as resolution and frame number in [basic_rendering_info.json]().
+Edit rendering information such as resolution and frame number in [`basic_rendering_info.json`]().
 You can add or change the other elements in reference to [Nexrender](https://github.com/inlife/nexrender).

 ### Template setting
-Record the below information in [template_info.csv](https://github.com/SeonmiP/KineTy/blob/main/dataset_construction/template_info.csv).
+Record the below information in [`template_info.csv`](https://github.com/SeonmiP/KineTy/blob/main/dataset_construction/template_info.csv).
-- id: just a number of the template
+- `id`: just a number of the template
-- template_name: template file name
+- `template_name`: template file name
-- composition_name: a composition name what you want to render
+- `composition_name`: a composition name what you want to render
-- composition_text: the composition name where the text layer is
+- `composition_text`: the composition name where the text layer is
-- layer_text: a text layer name which has a 'source text'
+- `layer_text`: a text layer name which has a 'source text'

 ## Video Rendering